 The EQ-5D is a simple generic measure of health for clinical and economic appraisal.
 It allows description of general health status along five domains.
 The results are presented as an index, a quality of life weighting between 0 (death) and 1 (complete health).
 The EQ VAS records the respondent's self-rated health on a 0 to 100 visual analogue scale with endpoints labelled 'the best health you can imagine' and 'the worst health you can imagine'.
-Figure 22 and figure 23 show improvement in postoperative EQ5D-index and EQ5D-VAS scores at 6 months and 1 year compared to preoperative scores.
+Figure 22 and figure 23 show improvement in postoperative EQ5Dindex and EQ5D-VAS scores at 6 months, 1 year and 2 years compared to preoperative scores.

-Figure 22: The average preoperative, 6 months and 1 year postoperative EQ5D-index scores for ACLR procedures
+Figure 22: The average preoperative, 6 months, 1 year and 2 years postoperative EQ5D-index scores for ACLR procedures

-Figure 23: The average preoperative, 6 months and 1 year postoperative EQ5D-VAS scores ACLR procedures.
+Figure 23: The average preoperative, 1 year and 2 years postoperative EQ5D-VAS scores ACLR procedures

-4.17 The International Knee Documentation Committee (IKDC)
+4.17 The International Knee Documentation Committee Subjective score (IKDC)

 The IKDC subjective knee questionnaire consists of 18 questions and evaluates symptoms, function, and sports activity.
 The raw scores are summed and transformed to a scale from 0 to 100.
 Figure 24 shows improvement in postoperative IKDC subjective scores at 6 months compared to preoperative score.
-A significant improvement in the average IKDC subjective score is noticed at 1 year postoperatively.
+A significant improvement in the average IKDC subjective score is noticed at 2 years postoperatively.

-Figure 24: The average preoperative, 6 months and 1 year postoperative IKDC subjective scores for ACLR procedures.
+Figure 24: The average preoperative, 6 months, 1 year and 2 years postoperative IKDC subjective scores for ACLR procedures